Change request

 For a change request that will be rejected, the standard cycle is: New > In review > Rejected > Closed or New > Rejected > Closed.

-The current stage in the processing cycle is displayed in the Status field.
+The current stage in the processing cycle displays in the Status field.
 Controls are in place to ensure that a change request can only advance to the next stage in the processing cycle when the current stage is completed.
 For example, the action plan needs to have been implemented in full before the status of a change request can be advanced to Completed.

 or